ralphbean/threebean-blog/_posts/0108-fedmsg-collectd-ng.rst

 Here's the "backlog" of the `Fedora Badges <https://badges.fedoraproject.org>`_ backend.
-It is a graph of how many messages have arrived in its internal queue, but that it has not dealt with yet.
+It is a graph of how many messages have arrived in its internal queue, but that it has not yet dealt with.
 Smaller numbers are better here.
 As you can see, the badges awarder mostly stays on top of its workload.
 It can award badges almost as rapidly as it is notified of events.